Introducing the HeartIQ scan

 Covid-19

-If you could prevent a heart attack, would you?
+If you could catch serious disease early, before symptoms, would you?

 Advanced Body Scan offers you the latest technology to detect illnesses such as heart disease and cancer months or even years before symptoms may appear to help put YOU in control of YOUR health.

-All preventive scans at Advanced Body Scan are performed on the latest imaging technology.
+All advanced detection scans at Advanced Body Scan are performed on the latest imaging technology.
 The Advanced Body Scan takes only a few minutes and can provide you with the information that can make the difference between years of treatment or simply a change in lifestyle.

 If you are up against silent killers, such as heart disease or cancer, early detection can exponentially increase your chances of survival.
 When you turn to us, you can be confident that your concerns will be handled by highly qualified professionals.
 Visit us today at one of our locations.